Smoking in Japan: Smoking bans

-Unlike in many countries, Japan traditionally had outdoor smoking regulations with more lenient indoor smoking regulations.
-Outdoor smoking is frowned upon on public streets and local governments typically have bylaws banning smoking on busy public streets.
+Unlike many other countries, Japan traditionally had outdoor smoking regulations and more lenient policies for indoor smoking.
+Outdoor smoking is frowned upon on public streets, and local governments typically have bylaws banning it on busy public streets.

-Except for the fire codes, indoor smoking for private businesses was unregulated until 2019.
-The general consensus was that the local governments have jurisdiction over smoking in public outdoor spaces, but not within private properties including commercial spaces where businesses are conducted.
+Except for fire codes, indoor smoking for private businesses was unregulated until 2019.
+The general consensus was that local governments had jurisdiction over smoking in public outdoor spaces but not within private properties, including commercial spaces.

-In June 2018, the Tokyo Metropolitan Assembly approved indoor smoking regulations targeting commercial spaces in Tokyo and to reduce passive smoking prior to hosting the 2019 Rugby World Cup, 2020 Summer Olympics and Paralympics Games.
+In June 2018, the Tokyo Metropolitan Assembly approved indoor-smoking regulations targeting commercial spaces in Tokyo in order to reduce passive smoking prior to hosting the 2019 Rugby World Cup, the 2020 Summer Olympics, and the 2020 Summer Paralympics.

-In July 2018, the National Diet passed an amendment that bans smoking in public facilities for the first time in the nation's history.
-The ban was rolled out in stages and fully enforced since April 2020.
-It makes smoking illegal in public institutions (schools, hospitals, municipal offices etc.) except in special smoking spaces.
-Restaurants and bars have a ban on indoor smoking except well-ventilated rooms, where drinking or eating is not allowed.
-However, small pubs like Izakaya are exempted.
+In July 2018, the National Diet passed an amendment that banned smoking in public facilities for the first time in the nation's history.
+The ban was rolled out in stages and has been fully enforced since April 2020.
+It makes smoking illegal in public institutions (schools, hospitals, municipal offices, etc.), except in special smoking spaces.
+Restaurants and bars have a ban on indoor smoking except in well-ventilated rooms, where drinking or eating is not allowed.
+However, small pubs like izakaya are exempted.
 Establishments with a ¥50 million capitalization or lower and up to 100 m2 floor space can allow smoking if they put up a warning sign.